Checkmarx/Kotlin-SCP/src/m5-insufficient-cryptography/README.md

 an authentication tag is added to the ciphertext, which will then be validated prior to message decryption, ensuring the message has not been tampered with.

-All major changes were done in the [CryptoHelper class][] which was given two new methods: `createUserKey()` and `getUserKey()`. `encrypt()` and `decrypt()` methods were also changed to receive a `usernane` argument.
+All major changes were done in the [CryptoHelper class][7] which was given two new methods: `createUserKey()` and `getUserKey()`. `encrypt()` and `decrypt()` methods were also changed to receive a `usernane` argument.